3. Laws, Plans, Policies and Programmes

 Specialist institutes exist for the education of students with specific groups of disabilities.
 For example, the Rehabilitation Institute for Special Education and Speech Education was the first institution to be opened for those with mental disabilities, cerebral palsy and hearing impairments.

-Yemen has not signed or ratified the UN Convention against Discrimination in Education but ratified the UN Convention on the Rights of the Child in 1990.
-Further, Article 54 of the Constitution (1991) states that education is a right for all citizens.
-The state shall guarantee education in accordance with the law through building various schools and cultural and educational institutions.
-Basic education is obligatory.
-It stipulates that the state must do its best to obliterate illiteracy and give special care to expanding technical and vocational education.
+Yemen has not signed or ratified the UN Convention Against Discrimination in Education but ratified the Convention on the Rights of the Child in 1990.
+Further, Article 54 of the 1991 Constitution states that education is a right for all citizens.
+The state is to guarantee education in accordance with the law through building various schools and cultural and education institutions.
+Basic education is mandatory.
+The Constitution stipulates that the state must do its best to eliminate illiteracy and give special care to expanding technical and vocational education.

-The most important language in Yemen is Sanaani Arabic, which is spoken by both North Yemenis and Yemenis in Tihama (41.2 per cent).
-It is followed by Taizi-adeni Arabic (36 per cent), Hadrami Arabic (17 per cent), Somali Arabic (1.5 per cent), Sudanese Arabic (1.3 per cent), Hebrew (1 per cent), Omani Arabic (0.5 per cent), Sokotri (0.3 per cent), Mehri (0.3 per cent), Malay (0.1 per cent) and Mesopotamian Arabic.
-The following languages are spoken by small linguistic communities: Palestinian Arabic (or Northern Levantine), Western Farsi, Egyptian Arabic, Gulf Arabic, Standard Arabic, Judeo-Yemeni Arabic and Hobyot.
 Arabic remains the only language of instruction in public schools from primary school to university.
-The Ministry of National Education prescribes the teaching of English as a second language from primary school onwards.
-Public schools provide religious education exclusively for the Muslim religion, not for other religious denominations.
+The Ministry of Education prescribes the teaching of English as a second language from primary school onwards.
+Public schools provide religious education exclusively for the Muslim religion.
 However, almost all non-Muslims can receive their instruction in private schools, and they are considered foreigners.